microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 DeepSpeed supports different accelerators from different companies.
 Setup steps to run DeepSpeed on certain accelerators might be different.
 This guide allows user to lookup the accelerator family they are using and setup environment for the hardware they are using.

 # Intel Architecture (IA) CPU
-DeepSpeed support CPU with Intel Architecture instruction set.
+DeepSpeed supports CPU with Intel Architecture instruction set.
 It is recommended to have the CPU support at least AVX2 instruction set and preferrably AVX512 instruction set.

-DeepSpeed had been verified on the following CPU processors:
+DeepSpeed has been verified on the following CPU processors:
 * Intel Gen 4th Xeon Processors
 * Intel Gen 5th Xeon Processors